10 Easy Steps for a DIY Security Review of Your Website

 Injection vulnerability examples include cross-site scripting (XSS), reflected file download/path traversal (OPF/LFD), and remote command execution (RCE).

-Proactively protect your passwords:
+Proactively protect your passwords

 Secondly, securing passwords within a database securely becomes important.
-It’s best to use hashing with salts and a strong password policy in order to protect against brute force attacks, dictionary attacks, and rainbow table attacks.
+It’s best to use hashing with salts and a strong password policy to protect against brute force attacks, dictionary attacks, and rainbow table attacks.

-Prevent the use of insecure session IDs informs:
+Prevent the use of insecure session IDs informs

-Ensure all site content is served over SSL:
+Ensure all site content is served over SSL

-This is especially important when transmitting payment card data such as bank account numbers, credit card details and other sensitive personal/business information across the internet!
+This is especially important when transmitting payment card data such as bank account numbers, credit card details, and other sensitive personal/business information across the internet!

-Implement Content Security Policy (CSP):
+Implement Content Security Policy (CSP)

 You can configure a website’s CSP using the header field – for example, to prevent inline scripts and style from running within your application you would create an appropriate policy such as “default-src ‘self'” which only allows JavaScript resources to be loaded via the same origin.
 This means only content loaded from the same website as the application will be allowed to run.

-Ensure all input is validated:
+Ensure all input is validated

 You should also sanitize any output containing HTML/JavaScript tags before it gets returned back on screen so that if an attacker manages to inject JavaScript into this process they cannot hijack sessions via XSS or execute arbitrary commands using RCE without knowledge of the application’s owner.

-Prevent XSS attacks by validating input data:
+Prevent XSS attacks by validating input data

 Cross-site scripting is one of the most dangerous types of vulnerabilities on websites today because it enables attackers to inject client-side scripts into web pages without user knowledge or permission.

-Reduce the exposure of your APIs:
+Reduce the exposure of your APIs

-[Bonus] Ensure XSRF protection:
+[Bonus] Ensure XSRF protection

 To implement XSRF protection on your website you should ensure that any GET requests which update state always contain a CSRF token as part of the query string.

-[Bonus] Protect against Clickjacking:
+[Bonus] Protect against clickjacking

-You can prevent this from occurring by setting X-Frame-Options in your header response so only certain types/sizes of framing within web pages will be allowed (eg “deny all” or “allow sameorigin”).
+You can prevent this from occurring by setting X-Frame-Options in your header response so only certain types/sizes of framing within web pages will be allowed (e.g. “deny all” or “allow sameorigin”).